Philippe Cimadomo

-Philippe François Michel Cimadomo (born 5 December 1959) is a French businessman and racing driver currently competing in the European Le Mans Series with TDS Racing x Vaillante.
+Philippe François Michel Cimadomo (born 5 December 1959) is a French businessman and racing driver who last competed in the European Le Mans Series with TDS Racing x Vaillante.
 He is notable for being excluded from competing at the 2022 24 Hours of Le Mans after being involved in a number of incidents during practice.

 Cimadomo was the CEO of French software company Metrologic Group, which he co-founded in 1980.